Nallini Pathmanathan: Career

 Nallini commenced legal practice in 1986 with Skrine, a law firm in Malaysia, and in 1995, became a partner at the firm in 1995.
 She served as the chairman of the executive committee of Skrine for a few years.

 In 2007, Nallini was elevated to the Bench, initially serving in the criminal courts of the High Court of Shah Alam.
 By 2009, she was elevated to High Court Judge and presided over the commercial courts at the High Court of Kuala Lumpur shortly after their establishment.

 Nallini was then elevated to the Court of Appeal in 2014, where she spent four years before being elevated to the nation’s apex court, the Federal Court, in 2018.

 Nallini served on committees of the Malaysian Bar Council and was a member of the Disciplinary Committee Panel of the Advocates & Solicitors Disciplinary Board.
 As of 2007, she is a Fellow of the Chartered Institute of Arbitrators.
 She is also the chairperson of the Malaysian Middle Temple Alumni Association and is Vice Chair of the International Bar Association's Judges' Forum.
 Further, Nallini is a member of the Steering Group for the Standing International Forum of Commercial Courts.
 Recently, her Ladyship was appointed Chair of Malaysia’s Maritime Law Review Committee, modernising maritime legislation.

 In 2023, Nallini was appointed to Malaysia's Judicial Appointments Committee for a two-year term.
 The Judicial Appointments Committee also identified Nallini as a potential candidate for the role of Chief Judge of Malaya, the third highest judicial office in the country.

+On February 20, 2026 she retired from the Federal Court bench after nearly eight years of service.

+On June 15, 2026 it was announced by the Malaysian Media Council that Nallini had been appointed its inaugural chairperson.
+Following her retirement from the Federal Court in 2026, Nallini Pathmanathan was appointed an adjunct professor at the Faculty of Law, Universiti Malaya.
+In this role, she contributes her experience in the judiciary and legal practice to the faculty’s academic and professional activities.